 -Institutional dimensions and entrepreneurial process: An international study (work in progress).

-RESEARCH LINE 2: Institutions and diversity in entrepreneurship
+RESEARCH STREAM 2: Institutions and diversity in entrepreneurship

 2.1.
-Researching on the creation and development of entrepreneurial universities from and institutional approach:
+Researching on the creation and development of entrepreneurial universities from an institutional approach:

 2.3.
 Analysing the diversity in entrepreneurship through institutional lenses:

-RESEARCH LINE 3: Institutions, entrepreneurship and socio-economic performance
+RESEARCH STREAM 3: Institutions, entrepreneurship and socio-economic performance

 3.1.
 Analysing the impact of entrepreneurial activity on socio-economic performance: